tofutim/qlproxy_external/README.md

-Diladele Web Safety is an ICAP server that integrates with existing Squid proxy server and provides rich content and web filtering functionality to sanitize Internet traffic passing into internal home/enterprise network.
+Diladele Web Safety is an ICAP web filter that integrates with existing Squid proxy server and provides rich content and web filtering functionality to sanitize Internet traffic passing into internal home/enterprise network.

 Main features of the application are:
 - blocks pornography and explicit (adult) contents by deep inspecting HTML contents and URLs